medic/rdt-capture/README.md

 # Overview
 RDTScan is an open-source library for developers who are interested in creating Android apps that support the digital curation and interpretation of [rapid diagnostic tests (RDTs)](https://en.wikipedia.org/wiki/Rapid_diagnostic_test).
 RDTScan provides the following functionality:

-**1. Real-Time Quality Checking During Image Capture** checks image quality using image processing and provides real-time feedback to end-users so they can capture the clearest image possible of their RDT.
-TODO
+**1. Real-Time Quality Checking During Image Capture**
+RDTScan uses image processing to check the quality of images intercepted from the smartphone's camera while the user moves their smartphone over the RDT.
+RDTScan provides functions for checking the blurriness and lighitng of incoming camera frames.
+If the RDT is detected within the image, RDTScan, also checks the scale and orientation of the RDT in the image.
+To help end-users capture the clearest image possible, RDTScan intelligently generates instructions based on these quality checks.

 **2. Robust Result Interpretation**
 Assuming a satisfactory image has been captured, RDTScan can post-process the image to emphasize any faint lines that may appear on the immunoassay.
 The end-user can view that image for themselves to make an informed decision about their test results.
 Alternatively, RDTScan provides an algorithm that interprets the test results on the end-user's behalf.

 RDTScan is designed to work with a variety of RDT designs, only requiring a single example image and some metadata about test itself.
 There are only a few cases where RDTScan is less likely to work: